 More on that in a moment.
 But first, I wanted to share the video (above) with you.
 I couldn’t make it all the way to the end, and it’s not because I was a victim of a distracted driver.
 The DOT’s campaign, Faces of Distracted Driving, effectively humanizes a relatively abstract issue, and it just can’t be ignored.

 Distracted driving is a significant problem.
-Nearly 6,000 people died in 2008 in crashes involving a distracted driver, and more than half a million were injured, according to the National Highway Traffic Safety Administration.
+The National Highway Traffic Safety Administration reported that crashes involving a distracted driver resulted in the deaths of nearly 6,000 people in 2008.
+Over half a million individuals were injured.
 One out of every five crashes involve a distracted driver, and the problem affects younger drivers (under 20) disproportionally.

-Using a hand-held device makes you four times as likely to get into crashes serious enough to injure yourself, according to the Insurance Institute for Highway Safety.
+Using a hand-held device makes you four times as likely to get into crashes serious enough to injure yourself.
+This is according to the Insurance Institute for Highway Safety.

 The federal government is pushing states to pass tougher distracted driving laws and enforce existing ones.
-Last spring, for example, it started pilot programs in Hartford, Conn., and Syracuse, NY, to test whether increased law enforcement efforts can get distracted drivers to put down their cell phones and focus on the road.
+For example, last spring, the federal government initiated pilot programs in Hartford, Conn., and Syracuse, NY.
+They need to test whether heightened law enforcement efforts can compel distracted drivers to put down their cell phones and focus on the road.

-The latest safety regulation is a proposed Federal Motor Carrier Safety Administration rule that would prohibit commercial drivers from reaching for, holding or dialing a cell phone while operating a commercial vehicle.
-Drivers who violate these restrictions would face federal civil penalties of up to $2,750 for each offense and disqualification of their commercial driver’s license for multiple offenses.
+The latest safety regulation is a proposed Federal Motor Carrier Safety Administration rule.
+It would prohibit commercial drivers from reaching for, holding or dialing a cell phone while operating a commercial vehicle.
+Drivers who violate these restrictions would face federal civil penalties of up to $2,750 for each offense.
+They will also be disqualified of their commercial driver’s license for multiple offenses.

-When you watch the heartbreaking video of Joe Teater’s mother talking about how her 12-year-old son was killed by a distracted driver, you can understand why the DOT is engaged in this campaign.
+Watching the heartbreaking video of Joe Teater’s mother discussing how a distracted driver killed her 12-year-old son helps one understand why the DOT is actively involved in this campaign.

-“Joe Teater wasn’t a statistic – he was a son and a brother, and his death left a hole in the heart of his family members and friends,” Transportation Secretary Ray LaHood said in a prepared statement.
+“Joe Teater wasn’t a statistic – he was a son and a brother.
+His death left a hole in the heart of his family members and friends,” Transportation Secretary Ray LaHood said in a prepared statement.
 “I hope that everyone who hears Judy speak about the tragic loss of her young son will realize that no text message or phone call is worth the risk.”

-Critics include the Highway Loss Data Institute, which released a study earlier this year that suggested banning cellphones don’t reduce crashes, as well as the usual suspects, who think the government shouldn’t be regulating anything.
+Critics include the Highway Loss Data Institute, which released a study earlier this year.
+It suggested banning cellphones don’t reduce crashes, as well as the usual suspects, who think the government shouldn’t be regulating anything.

 I just can’t help but wonder if Joe Teater would still be with us today if the DOT had started its campaign against distracted driving sooner.
 Or if my accident could have been prevented.